 - Assess Hazards

 - Ensure Lookouts, Communications, Escape Routes, and Safety Zones (LCES) are established and known to all firefighters before they are needed.
 Refer to guidelines stated in IRPG.

-- Use Look Up, Down and Around in IRPG to help maintain situation awareness.
+- Use Look Up, Down and Around in IRPG to maintain situational awareness.
 Adjust actions accordingly.
-Develop and communicate contingency plans and trigger points.
+Develop and communicate contingency plans and trigger points to subordinates and supervisor.

 - Immediately report any condition that may cause danger or be a safety hazard to personnel.